 Through the OMI, the NMS configures, maintains, and monitors devices, and the configuration system provides service configuration.
 The policy server uses the Common Open Policy Service (COPS) protocol to communicate with the system control module through the OMI.
-The OMI will be defined in a separate OSSI specification.
+The initial OMI requirements are defined in the [OSSIv3.0] Annex entitled "Additions and Modifications for Chinese Specification" and will be further defined in a separate OSSI specification.